abrilzacarias/cv-analyzer-ai/README.md

 ### Deployment

 - **Containerization**: [**Docker**](https://www.docker.com/) and **Docker Compose** are used to containerize the frontend and backend services for consistent development and easy deployment.
+- **Northflank (CI/CD)**: The application is deployed using [Northflank](https://northflank.com/), with automatic builds and deployments triggered on every push to the main branch.

 ## 📂 Project Structure